MrKhawaja/Dkash-Backend-Payment-App/README.md

-# cse471-lab-project
+# Dkash-Backend-Payment-App

-Backend of lab project cse471
+Backend of Dkash-Payment-App.

-It is a project on money transaction called Dkash
+It is a project for money transaction called Dkash